Meet the members of our executive and senior leadership teams. All profile images downloaded from this site may be used for editorial purposes only.

 He is a member of Society of Cable Telecommunications Engineers, the Institute of Electrical and Electronics Engineers and American Radio Relay League.Download Profile Image

 Christopher L. Winfrey joined Charter Communications as Chief Financial Officer in 2010.
-Mr. Winfrey is responsible for Charter’s accounting, financial planning and analysis, tax and treasury functions, as well as mergers and acquisitions, capital structure activities and investor relations.
+Mr. Winfrey is responsible for Charter’s accounting, financial planning and analysis, procurement, real estate, tax and treasury functions, as well as mergers and acquisitions, capital structure activities and investor relations.

-Earlier in his career, Mr. Winfrey served as Senior Vice President, Corporate Finance and Development at Cablecom, GmbH for three years.
-He was also Director of Financial Planning and Analysis of NTL Incorporated’s continental European operations, and a senior associate in the private equity group at Communications Equity Associates.
+Earlier in his career, Mr. Winfrey served as Senior Vice President, Corporate Finance and Development at Cablecom, GmbH.
+He was previously a Director of Financial Planning and Analysis and Director of Operations Services of NTL Incorporated’s continental European operations, and a senior associate in the private equity group at Communications Equity Associates.

-Mr. Winfrey has spent nearly 20 years in the cable industry, and in 2015 received The Internet & Television Association’s (NCTA) Vanguard Award for Young Leadership.
+Mr. Winfrey has spent more than 20 years in the cable industry, and in 2015 received The Internet & Television Association’s (NCTA) Vanguard Award for Young Leadership.
 He currently serves on the board of directors for the Greenwich Center for Hope and Renewal.